 Depending on the distances you want to travel within Norway, check if it’s cheaper to take public transport (or even fly) and rent a car locally.
 Public transport is expensive but can be worthwhile for comfort, scenery and if you’re traveling alone.

-One important rule: Book your public transport in advance!
+One important rule: Book your public transport

 You can book by internet and apps or in tourist offices, depending where you go.
 Even ferries, express boats, buses and trams can be booked in advance usually with discounts.